BDC Hamburger Icon

 Is cash- or accrual-basis accounting best for my business?

-To understand which business accounting method best fits your company, you must determine your company’s current standing and goals.
-Start by asking yourself the following questions:
+To determine which accounting method best suits your company, assess your current situation and future goals.
+Start by asking yourself the following question:

 1. Is my company required to use the accrual method for tax purposes?